tjgavlick/postcss-between/README.md

 Default: `[ '---', '===', '___', '+++', '***']`

-A set of strings that, when found in a comment, mark that comment as a major section heading.
+A set of strings that, when found in a comment, mark that comment as a major section heading, which is then spaced accordingly.
+The spacing of all other comments will remain untouched.
+To never mark any comments as headings, pass an empty array literal — `[]` — or `null`.

 ### breakMultipleSelectors

 Type: `boolean`

 Default: `false`

 Set to `true` in order to force the breaking of multiple selectors to new lines.
 This is the only time that Between will alter existing block formatting.
 Fills in a gap when used in conjunction with [perfectionist](https://www.npmjs.com/package/perfectionist).